Why a SURF Manifesto?

 SURF’s manifesto also formed the basis for a 2021 Scottish Regeneration Question Time husting-style debate with guest politicians.
-Taking place on 15 April 2021, this event provides SURF members with the opportunity to ask party representatives how they will be responding to the recommendations.
+Taking place on 15 April 2021, this event provided SURF members with the opportunity to ask party representatives for a response to the recommendations.